HSZemi/mahlowat/README.md

 > Statistics in an election-related software?
 But what about privacy!?

 If you do not, you should.
 Privacy is always important, even more in this context.
 That is why Vote-O-Mat only collects a minimum of data, all anonymous.
-[As described](#DataCollection), Vote-O-Mat does not log any personal information.
+[As described](#DataCollection), Vote-O-Mat does not log any personal information at any moment.

 ### <a name="DataProtection"></a>How is the collected data protected?